What Is a Prepaid Virtual Credit Card, Is It Safe To Use, and How Do You Get One?

 In most cases, you can get a virtual credit card numbers without spending a single penny

-You need to be on the lookout for those providers that do charge a monthly fee when your balance is below a certain amount
+You need to be on the lookout for providers that charge a monthly fee when your balance is below a certain amount

 You may be rejected if the merchant or service provider in question doesn’t accept virtual credit cards